batter/s3_cors_fileupload/README.md

     bundle exec rake db:migrate

-As you may have noticed, a config file was generated at `config/amazon_s3.yml`.
+Also, as you may have noticed, a config file was generated at `config/amazon_s3.yml`.
 Edit this file and fill in the fields with your AWS S3 credentials.
-You can make the config load from environment variables if you wish not to commit your S3 account information to your repository, like so:
+If you don't want to commit your S3 account credentials to your repository, you can make the config load from environment variables like so:

     secret_access_key: <%= ENV['S3_SECRET_ACCESS_KEY'] %>